mui/material-ui/docs/src/pages/getting-started/installation/installation.md

 ## Font Icons

-In order to use the font `Icon` component, or to use icon names (ligatures) directly in components that support them, you must first add the [Material icons](https://material.io/icons/) font.
+In order to use the font `Icon` component you must first add the [Material icons](https://material.io/icons/) font.
 Here are [some instructions](/style/icons#font-icons) on how to do so.
 For instance, via Google Web Fonts: